amy1012/oop_finalproject_team19/README.md

 ### Part 3: Tic-Tac-Toe (GUI and AI)

-This project implements a fully modular **Tic-Tac-Toe (井字棋)** game using object-oriented design principles.
+This project implements a fully modular **Tic-Tac-Toe** game using object-oriented design principles.

 The system is carefully structured to separate responsibilities, including: